t-lm/statdocs/docs/gs_excel.md

 - On line 2, in cell 1, write 'id' and in cell 2 the value of the 'id'
 - On line 3, in cell 1, write 'name' and in cell 2 the value of the 'name'
 - On line 4, in cell 1, write 'frequency' and in cell 2 the value of the 'frequency'
-- On line 5, in cell 1, write 'unit' and in in cell 2 the value of the 'unit'
+- On line 5, optionally, in cell 1, write 'unit' and in in cell 2 the value of the 'unit'
+- On line 6, optionally, in cell 1, write 'description' and in in cell 2 the value of the 'description'
+- On line 7, optionally, in cell 1, write 'sources' and in in cell 2 the value of the 'sources'
+- On line 8, optionally, in cell 1, write 'notes' and in in cell 2 the value of the 'notes'
+- On line 9, optionally, in cell 1, write 'version' and in in cell 2 the value of the 'version'.
+Version is a comment that is specifically linked to the version published
-- On line 8, in cell 1, write the date (in YYYY-MM-DD) format (set the format of the cell as Text) and in cell 2, the value of the observation
+- On line 11, in cell 1, write the date (in YYYY-MM-DD) format (set the format of the cell as Text) and in cell 2, the value of the observation

 Continue with observations on the following lines and press 'Put'.

+### Metadata

+You can add specific text metadata for each observation.

+For instance, for a specific value, you might want to add a commentary.
+If you are looking to add metadata, you can use the column next to observations to do so.

+On top of the column with metadata (next to the id of the serie), place a 'm' (for metadata).

 ### Multiple series